The Clear Edge

 • Pipeline $150K (+56%)

-One agency owner discovered by looking at 12 weeks of data that his margin had declined from 42% to 31% over 3 months.
-He didn’t notice the slow erosion because he only watched revenue.
-The Five Numbers Dashboard revealed the leak immediately.
-He cut $4,200 monthly in unnecessary software subscriptions, restoring margin to 39% within 4 weeks.
+One agency owner discovered, by looking at 12 weeks of data, that his margin had slipped from 42% to 31% over 3 months.
+He hadn’t noticed the slow erosion because he only watched revenue, but the Five Numbers Dashboard surfaced the leak immediately, and he cut $4,200 per month in unnecessary software subscriptions, bringing margin back to 39% within 4 weeks.

-Result by the end of the afternoon: 12 weeks of historical data loaded, trends identified, baseline established, 12-week improvement targets set.
+Result by the end of the afternoon: you have 12 weeks of historical data loaded, clear trends identified, a baseline established, and 12-week improvement targets set.

 Weekly Ongoing: 15-Minute Update

-Every Monday morning, update all five numbers.
-This becomes your weekly financial ritual.
+Every Monday morning, update all five numbers and treat this as your weekly financial ritual.

 The update sequence (15 minutes):